ardentperf/glibc-unicode-sorting/README.md

 ## Caveats

-This is probably not comprehensive.
-Its unclear whether Unicode collation includes a capability to change the sort order based on combinations of characters.
-(Some languages have letters which modify the letter before or after that letter.)
-Nonetheless, this is helpful because it gives a little more perspective on how collation is changing over multiple versions of glibc.
+This is not comprehensive.
+Unicode collation includes a capability to change the sort order based on combinations of characters.
+(Some languages have characters which modify the letter before or after that letter.)
+Nonetheless, while not comprehensive, this is still helpful because it gives a little more perspective on how collation is changing over multiple versions of glibc.

 Example:
 ```